Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/rest-api/user.md

 # User

-In the object hierarchy, the *users* objects represent accounts in Slingshot.
+In the object model, the *users* objects represent accounts in Slingshot.
 Every user can find their own information, such as credentials, profile information, settings and content, in their account.

 ## Schema: